 Campbell County Memorial Hospital has the third 3rd highest delivery rate in the state of Wyoming.

 The birth of a child is one of the most memorable events a family can experience.
-Campbell County Memorial Hospital has a range of different prenatal classes to help prepare for the new arrival.
-Classes include Prenatal Class Series, Prenatal Breastfeeding Class and Prenatal Sibling Class.
+Campbell County Memorial Hospital Maternal Child Department has a range of different prenatal classes to help prepare for the new arrival.
+Classes include Prenatal Class Series and Prenatal Breastfeeding Class.
 All Classes are FREE but registration is required.
 Call 307.688.2200.
 Learn more about the Prenatal Classes here.

 Mothers' Milk Bank